 Once received, the high resistance grounding unit should be unloaded and carefully moved by overhead crane.
 Free-standing units have removable lifting angles for an overhead crane to use when moving the unit.
-Loosen and rotate the lifting angles 180° and re-tighten before using to lift the unit.
 Do not attempt to move or lift the unit at points other than the lifting angles.
 Always store the unit upright to avoid damaging the enclosure and/or controls.
 Do not stack the units.